OwOStorage/copyparty/README.md

     dthumb   # disable ALL thumbnails and audio transcoding dvthumb  # only disable video thumbnails
     ext-th:  exe=/ico/exe.png  # /ico/exe.png is the thumbnail of *.exe
+    ext-th:  elf=/ico/elf.gif  # ...and /ico/elf.gif is used for *.elf
     th-covers:  folder.png,folder.jpg,cover.png,cover.jpg  # the default
 ```